mckelvey/instagram-node-lib/README.md

     Instagram.set('redirect_uri', 'YOUR-REDIRECT-URI');

+Lastly, if you find that the default max sockets of 5 is too few for the http(s) client, you can increase it as needed with the set method.
+The new max sockets value must be a positive integer greater than zero.

+    Instagram.set('maxSockets', 10);

 ## Available Methods

 All of the methods below follow a similar pattern.
 Each accepts a single javascript object with the needed parameters to complete the API call.
 Required parameters are shown below; refer to [the API docs](http://instagram.com/developer/endpoints/) for the optional parameters.
 All parameters are passed through to the request, so use the exact terms that the API docs provide.